What They Do: Personal financial advisors provide advice to help individuals manage their finances and plan for their financial future.

 Most personal financial advisors work full time and some work more than 40 hours per week.
 They often go to meetings on evenings and weekends to meet with existing clients or to try to bring in new ones.

-Employment of personal financial advisors is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of personal financial advisors is projected to grow 15 percent over the next ten years, much faster than the average for all occupations.

 The primary driver of employment growth will be the aging population.
 As large numbers of baby boomers approach retirement, more are likely to seek planning advice from personal financial advisors.
 Also, longer lifespans will lead to longer retirement periods, further increasing demand for financial planning services.